Al Worthington: Early life

 Allan Fulton Worthington was born on February 5, 1929, in Birmingham, Alabama.
 He was the seventh of ten children of newspaper compositor Walter B. Worthington and his wife, Lake Worthington.
 Walter played amateur baseball locally, and two of Al's older brothers, Robert and Walter, played Minor League baseball as well.
 Growing up, Al went to Inglenook Elementary School and Phillips High School in Birmingham.
 He attended the University of Alabama, where he played baseball and football.
 The football team used him sparingly, though, and he stopped playing football during his sophomore year because he suffered a left arm and shoulder injury that was not healing quickly.
-The Baton Rouge Advocate considered him "lanky" for a baseball pitcher, but Worthington caught the eye of Birmingham railroad employee Dickey Martin while pitching against a local team in 1951.
+The Advocate considered him "lanky" for a baseball pitcher, but Worthington caught the eye of Birmingham railroad employee Dickey Martin while pitching against a local team in 1951.
 Martin recommended Worthington to his friend Larry Gilbert, manager of the Nashville Volunteers of the Double-A Southern Association, who signed the Alabama pitcher to a $1,500 contract in 1951.